tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): What are the two automatic variables that can be used for processing contained in the program data vector?
 - *Question* (ldai4-stat6250): How is the program data vector created during the compilation phase?
 - *Answer* (ldai4-stat6250): During the compilation, the program data vector includes the two automatic variables_N_and_ERROR_.
 The descriptor portion of the new SAS data set is created at the end of the compilation phase.
 Observations are not written until the execution phase.
+- *Question*(kamirneni-stat6250): Why is raw data considered for creating a input buffer, and not SAS data at all?